0xPolygonID/docs/docs/wallet/wallet-sdk/polygonid-sdk/iden3comm/api/remove-interactions.md

   - Interaction Entity
 ---

-Remove a list of `InteractionEntity` from the Polygon ID SDK by their IDs.
+Remove a list of `InteractionEntity` from the optimism ID SDK by their IDs.

 ```dart
 Future<void> removeInteractions({